2019 Bærum murder and mosque attack: Planning

 In the weeks before the attack, Manshaus tried to join the neo-Nazi Nordic Resistance Movement, but due to an internal split in the organization and delays in their membership system he never got beyond the first of two planned initiation interviews.
 Manshaus joined a gun club and indicated that he would try to get semi-automatic weapons.
 At one point, Ihle-Hansen was delivered a package for him that contained a bulletproof vest.

 On 15 March 2019, Brenton Tarrant committed an anti-Muslim terrorist mass shooting in Christchurch, New Zealand, killing 51 people and livestreaming the attack.
 Along with the shooting Tarrant self published a manifesto; Manshaus witnessed the livestream around the time of the attack but this did not have an impact, and he only read the manifesto on 2 August 2019.
 After Manshaus read it, it deeply affected him, and he slept and ate little for several days; he viewed it as a "call" for him to "take action".
 Manshaus drafted a manifesto, but did not finish it.
 Manshaus's family noticed he had attached newspaper clippings about the Christchurch mosque shootings, a swastika, and information on other terrorist attacks to his wall, and hid it behind a Norwegian flag, after which Ihle-Hansen became afraid he would hurt someone.
 After he learned his stepmother was considering reporting him to the PST, he took them down, and tried to make it seem as if he was no longer far right.

 On 8 August, Ihle-Hansen told a friend that it was difficult at home because "my brother hates me", and said that she was afraid of Manshaus.
 The day before her murder, she texted her boyfriend and expressed frustration with Manshaus's racist views, and told him that his room was full of "Nazi propaganda and newspaper clippings about mass shootings".
 She said she felt unsafe and that what she was going through was "madness".
 She also said he was then listening to a speech that expressed racist views against those of Chinese descent.
 After Ihle-Hansen expressed to her friends her concerns, they decided to inform Ihle-Hansen's mother and inform the police or PST.
 When she was informed on the morning of 10 August she agreed to inform the PST.

 Manshaus had a planned list for the attack, listing his weapons and the address of the Islamic Center, as well as "MURDER AT HOME" in all capital letters.
 He later said that he had decided to kill her because she was not white, and a result he believed that if she was alive, their parents would be deemed "race traitors" during what he viewed as an imminent race war, and that she "represents a group that threatens my people".
-The mosque attack was planned to intimidate Muslims in Norway, and to kill "as many Muslims as possible".
+The mosque attack was planned to intimidate Immigrants in Norway, and to kill "as many non whites as possible".